JonnoFTW/django-sql-log-middleware/README.md

 ## Output

-Output will be written to the path specified in `SQLLOG_LOGFILE` in the below format.
+Output will be written to the path specified in `SQLLOG_LOG` in the below format.
 Each line is a JSON object covering a single request.
 Time is the current unix time.
 Query time is measured in seconds.

 ```json